gayanch/library-management-server/Readme.md

 - Start the application.
 - Open the embedded Swagger UI, which documents the available APIs and provides an interactive API test client:
   [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)
+- Alternatively, you can import the Open API spec into Postman if needed.